lavonmejia/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [X] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
 React makes code more predictable and easier debug.
 Component based which allows you to create encapsulated components that manage their own state.
 Can pass rich data through an app and keep DOM out of state.

-- [ ] What does it mean to _think_ in react?
+- [X] What does it mean to _think_ in react?
+It means to think in a way that breaks a project down into components and props that will need to be passed through them.

-- [ ] Describe state.
+- [X] Describe state.

-- [ ] Describe props.
+ An object that determines how that component renders & behaves.
+State is what allows you to create components that are dynamic and interactive.
+State is managed within the component

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [X] What are side effects, and how do you sync effects in a React component to state or prop changes?
+A side effect is anything that affects something outside the scope of the function being executed.
+Fetching data from an API, timers, logging, and manually manipulating the DOM are all examples of side effects.
+There are two categories of side effects in React components - those that don’t require clean-up and those that do require cleanup.

+A React component without side effects is called a pure component.
+A component can be considered pure if it renders the same output for the same state and props.
+Therefore, a side effect is something that can cause a component to return a different output for the same state and props.
+React offers us tools for managing side effects so we can avoid bugs and inconsistencies in our app.
+The effect hook (useEffect()) is one of those.

 ## Project Set Up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [X] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [X] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo. **(Not Lambda's by mistake!)**
+- [X] Clone your OWN version of Repo. **(Not Lambda's by mistake!)**
-- [ ] Create a new Branch locally: `git checkout -b <firstName-lastName>`.
+- [X] Create a new Branch locally: `git checkout -b <firstName-lastName>`.
 - [ ] Change directories into `./starwars` (`cd starwars`) and run `yarn install` or `npm install` to retrieve all needed dependencies.
 - [ ] Once you have installed the _node_modules_, run `yarn start` or `npm start` to get your server up and running.
 - [ ] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
 Maybe it's not _that_ pretty... _yet_, your goal is to ensure this project becomes a thing of beauty.